DOCUMENT TSC-2026/B89 · BLOG POST 89 · ECOSYSTEM STRATEGY · REV. 01

 writing checks.

-The first thing to know is that capital has not left.
-Aggregators, roll-ups, and longer-hold owners are all still buying Shopify apps and adjacent ecommerce SaaS.
-What changed is the bar.
-In the cheap-money years, a buyer would pay up for top-line growth and sort out the economics later.
-In 2026 they underwrite durability first, and they are comfortable passing on a deal that does not clear it.
+Capital has not left this category.
+Aggregators, roll-ups, and longer-hold owners are all buying Shopify apps and adjacent ecommerce SaaS.
+What changed is the underwriting lens.
+In the cheap-money years, a buyer would pay up for top-line growth and figure out the economics later.
+In 2026 they underwrite durability first: retention, margin, concentration, and what happens to the business the week after the founder stops answering email.

 That shift is healthy if you have a good business, and brutal if you have a fragile one.
-A clean, growing, diversified app gets attention fast.
-An app with rising churn and one dominant customer sits on the market or gets a lowball that founders take personally.
-The market did not get smaller.
+A clean, growing, diversified app gets attention fast and can generate competitive interest.
+An app with rising churn and one dominant customer sits on the market or gets a lowball.
+The market did not shrink.
 It got pickier.

 Read this as directional